-Cost-share for telehealth visits not related to COVID-19 will be determined by your benefit plan.
+Cost-share for telehealth visits not related to COVID-19 testing will be determined by your benefit plan.
 Most UnitedHealthcare Medicare Advantage plans have $0 copays for covered telehealth services.
-Check your plan materials for details on any copayment, coinsurance or deductible.
+Check your plan materials for cost-share details.

 Medicaid health plans: For individuals enrolled in UnitedHealthcare Community Plans, state variations and regulations may apply during this time.
 Please review the UnitedHealthcare Community Plan website and your state’s site for the latest applicable information.
 If no state-specific exceptions apply, traditional UnitedHealthcare plan guidelines will apply.